Find Trade Colleges

 The states with the most job growth for Cytogenetic Technologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Cytogenetic Technologists
+What Tools & Technology do Cytogenetic Technologists Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Cytogenetic Technologists: